arkhiiipov/My-Contributions/ASSETMANLE-NETWORK.md

 ### My contrbutions for AssetMantle :fire:

-**This NFT project :fire:
-In it I am a genesis artist, and have NFT collections below you can see my work**

 **YouTube** :exclamation: :exclamation: :exclamation:

 * An overview video in which people understand what kind of project it is! :point_right: - [ОБЗОР ПРОЕКТА ASSETMANTLE | NFT PLATFORM ](https://youtu.be/hPew-giTLNk)